mohammadrezajavid-lab/Question-Game/README.md

     go run main.go
     ```

-The HTTP server will start (default: `127.0.0.1:8080`) and the matchmaking scheduler will also begin its (placeholder) work.
+The HTTP server will start (default: `127.0.0.1:8080`) and the matchmaking scheduler will also begin its work.

 ### Show Help
     ```bash